LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 The attributes that are required for each SQL table are as follows:

 _`TableName`
-	The name of the layer as it is held in the SQL database.
+	The name of the output file that will be created for this subset.

 _`Columns`
-	A comma-separated list of columns that should be included in the data exported from this data layer during the extraction.
+	A comma-separated list of columns that should be included in the data exported for this subset during the extraction.
 The column names are case sensitive and should match the column names in the source table.

 _`Clauses`
-	Any SQL clause that should be used to select the data from this table for export.
+	Any SQL clause that should be used to select the data for this subset.
 This clause could, for example, ensure records are only included that have been entered after a certain date, are verified or are presence (not absence) records.
+Leave this entry blank to export the entire SQL table.

 _`Symbology`
-	The symbology definition for extracts from this table.
-Multiple symbols can be specified for use in the legend using clauses.
+	The symbology definition for this subset.
+Multiple symbols can be specified for use in the symbology using clauses.
 Each symbol is specified between ``<Symbol>`` and ``</Symbol>`` tags and is defined by the following child nodes:

 	Clause
 		The clause that defines the records which will be assigned this symbol.